anquanscan/sec-tools/README.md

 [PeekABoo](https://github.com/Viralmaniar/PeekABoo): PeekABoo tool can be used during internal penetration testing when a user needs to enable Remote Desktop on the targeted machine.
 It uses PowerShell remoting to perform this task.
 Note: Remote desktop is disabled by default on all Windows operating systems.
 [AixCrypt](https://github.com/Mahmoud7Osman/AixCrypt): A Key Calculation Based Program For Data Confidentiality Over A Steganography-Like Technique Using The ROT Algorithm
 [yasuo](https://github.com/0xsauby/yasuo): A ruby script that scans for vulnerable & exploitable 3rd-party web applications on a network
 [shellclear](https://github.com/rusty-ferris-club/shellclear): Secure shell history commands
+[KillerQueenCTF-2021](https://github.com/0xRar/KillerQueenCTF-2021): Writeups for the challenges i solved from Killer Queen CTF 2021.